I associate with an individual who publishes a YouTube video every week.

 I can identify with how this person feels.
 To date, I have written 63 of these micro-blogs (including this one) across two and a half months-ish.
 Naturally, during the course of this experiment, there have been days when I didn’t feel like writing.
 Not too many at first, but recently, perhaps quite often.
 I usually try to publish something, even if I’m not ‘feeling it’.
 The only time that I don’t is when I have something more important and urgent to do.

 I don’t have the same issue with other things like working out, running, or practising a language.
 I’m able to do those day in and day out.
-Perhaps there is a different between ‘creative’ tasks (like writing, or recording music) and more ‘self improvement’ tasks.
+Perhaps there is a different between ‘creative’ tasks (like writing, or recording videos) and more ‘self improvement’ tasks.
 (I personally find working out and running to be a form of release!)

 Part of the issue for me is that because I’m doing something that someone else may eventually consume, I have a kind of obligation to be interesting, informative, clear, etc. I don’t feel comfortable releasing something that isn’t at least a little insightful (your milage may vary about the quality of my writing, obviously!).
 It becomes less like a hobby and a release, and more like work or a chore.